Legal Malpractice Defense Attorneys

 There are several potential defenses to legal malpractice claims.
 As these claims are governed by state law, specific defenses (and the specific elements of each defense) can vary between jurisdictions.
 With that said, broadly speaking, some examples of potential defense strategies in legal malpractice litigation include:

 No Attorney-Client Relationship

 A relatively common example of when this is a viable defense is in circumstances in which company owners and executives file claims in their individual capacities.
 When a lawyer or law firm represents the company, owners and executives may mistakenly believe that they can seek (and/or are receiving) personal legal advice.
 Since the company’s legal interests and its owners’ and executives’ legal interests won’t necessarily align, advice that benefits the company could potentially have adverse consequences for these individuals.
-But, in this situation, lawyers are fulfilling their professional obligations by protecting the company’s best interests, and the company’s owners and executives do not have grounds to pursue claims in their individual capacities for legal malpractice.
+But, in this situation, lawyers are fulfilling their professional obligations by protecting the company’s best interests, and the company’s owners and executives do not have grounds to pursue claims in their individual capacities for legal malpractice or professional negligence.

 Beyond the Scope of Engagement

 Even when an attorney-client relationship exists, a lawyer is only required to provide legal advice within the scope of the parties’ engagement.
 If a lawyer “fails” to provide advice on matters that are out of scope, this does not constitute legal malpractice, and the lawyer should be able to assert a strong defense.